-"failure by the authorities."
-Bearing in mind the recent experience of international financial crises, this point is an important one which warrants thorough consideration.
+What is worth noting in setting policy objectives is how to recognize the cost of "failure by the authorities."
+Bearing in mind the recent experience of international financial crises, this point is an important one that warrants thorough consideration.
 We will come back to this issue later in the paper.

-2.2 Rationale of Public Intervention5 in the Banking System6
+B. Rationale of Public Intervention in the Banking System